-Mutual of Omaha Bank: from insurance to online banking
+Mutual of Omaha Bank: From insurance to online banking

+While Mutual of Omaha Bank got its start in Nebraska, it offers online bank accounts for U.S. customers outside of the Cornhusker state.
 Originally known as the Mutual Benefit Health and Accident Association, the Mutual of Omaha insurance company began serving customers in Nebraska in 1909.
 The insurance company's venerable history adds to the reputation of Mutual of Omaha Bank, a branch of the company that first opened its doors in 2007.

 The Better Business Bureau gives Mutual of Omaha an A+ rating.

 Click here to open a Mutual of Omaha Deposit Account.

 Mutual of Omaha Bank checking, savings and money market accounts

 Some banking products vary by state for Mutual of Omaha, but online customers throughout the nation can open checking accounts, money market accounts and savings accounts through the bank's separate website for online services.
 You can also apply for a credit card or mortgage through the site.

 All Mutual of Omaha online accounts come with free access to a national network of thousands of ATMs.

 Customers where Mutual of Omaha has community banks can open also open checking accounts, savings accounts, money market accounts or certificates of deposit in person, though the terms and interest rates are likely to vary from the online offerings.
 CDs are available with maturity dates from 1 month to 5 years with minimum deposits from $1,000.

 Mutual of Omaha's Basic Savings Account and Online Advantage Checking Account can be opened with low minimum deposits, and both allow you to earn interest if you meet the minimum balance requirement.
 All Mutual of Omaha bank accounts, both online and branch-based, are FDIC-insured to the maximum amount of $250,000 per depositor.